 Diverticulitis may result in:

-- Abscess- This is a cavity filled of pus or lump in your tissue.
+Abscess- This is a cavity filled with pus or lump in your tissue.
 Surgery may be necessary to clear the pus.

 Surgery has proven to be highly beneficial for those with recurrent episodes as it prevents the possible complications if left untreated.
 Around 11 in 12 people have no recurrence of symptoms after surgery.

 Surgery for diverticulitis may involve drainage of any pus and resection, where the part of your intestine which contains the infected diverticula is surgically removed.
 This prevents future episodes of diverticulitis.

 There are two main types of surgery to treat diverticulitis, namely, a primary bowel resection and a bowel resection with colostomy.